10 PR campaign examples

 In 2022, Coinbase proved that simplicity and authenticity are two essential qualities a brand should have.

-During Super Bowl, Coinbase promoted an ad displaying a colorful bouncing QR code.
-Whenever users scanned the QR code, they were accessing Coinbase’s website, which had a limited-time offer of $15 worth of free Bitcoin for new signups and a giveaway that users could enter.
+During the Super Bowl, Coinbase promoted an ad displaying a colorful bouncing QR code.
+Whenever users scanned the QR code, they accessed Coinbase’s website, which had a limited-time offer of $15 worth of free Bitcoin for new signups and a giveaway that users could enter.

 Coinbase’s PR stunt was so successful that the app was down for a short period due to too much traffic.
-The traffic coming from the QR code was six times higher than the previous high of traffic, with over 20 million people visiting Coinbase’s website during only 1 minute.
-While working on bringing the Coinbase app back to its working state, the company reacted quickly by displaying the following message: “Well, that was more popular than we thought”.
+The traffic coming from the QR code was six times higher than the previous high, with over 20 million people visiting Coinbase’s website in only one minute.
+While working on bringing the Coinbase app back to its working state, the company reacted quickly by displaying the following message: “Well, that was more popular than we thought.”

 Why Did It Work?